Chart Color Schemes

 Infrastructure

-Mount Druitt - Whalan has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Mount Druitt - Whalan has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 25 projects that could affect this region.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch has identified a total of 25 projects likely impacting the area.
 Notable projects include Mount St Mount Druitt, Expanded Mount Druitt PCYC, Renewed Mount Druitt Swimming Centre, and Universal Property Group's development at 6-10 Mount Street.
-The following list details those most likely to be relevant.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.